(ureilite [olivine-augite type] in MetBull 87)

 Goodrich et al. (2006, 2010) observed fine-grained assemblages of orthopyroxene and opaques lining various olivine grain boundaries nearly identical to those found in other brachinites.
 These assemblages exhibit several features that indicate the occurrence of a late reduction process, and the FeMnMg relations are also consistent with reduction processes on the brachinite parent body.
 Several methods for the reduction of primary olivine were reviewed by Goodrich et al., 2017), including its reaction with methane to form orthopyroxene + metal (Irving et al., 2013) and through its sulfurization by a S-rich fluid or gas to form orthopyroxene + sulfide (e.g., Singerling et al., 2013).

 A noble gas study was conducted by Murty et al. (2007), and it was found that NWA 1500 retains very low abundances of trapped noble gases compared to ureilites.
 Moreover, the Ar and Xe isotopic ratios were found to differ significantly from ureilites, the cause of which cannot be attributed to terrestrial weathering.
 A noble gas isotopic plot gives values for NWA 1500 that fall within the brachinite field.
 In addition, they concluded that the N systematics were unlike that of ureilites.
-Utilizing the plagioclase grains to determine the 26Al closure age of NWA 1500, it was found to have formed at least 7 m.y. after CAIs.
-This establishes a younger age for NWA 1500 than for Brachina, the latter meteorite being distinguished in significant ways from the other brachinites (e.g., nearly chondritic composition, high plagioclase abundance [~10 vol%]), and it is the most primitive brachinite known (Greenwood et al., 2017 and references therein).
+Utilizing the plagioclase grains to determine the 26Al closure age of NWA 1500, it was found to have formed at least 7 m.y. after CAIs; this establishes a younger age for NWA 1500 than for Brachina.
+Brachina is distinguished in significant ways from the other brachinites (e.g., nearly chondritic composition, high plagioclase abundance [~10 vol%]), and it is the most primitive brachinite known (Greenwood et al., 2017 and references therein).
 A CRE age of 9.4 m.y. was also determined.